scaffold-eth/create-eth/README.md

 ```

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

+**What's next**:

+Visit the [What's next section of our docs](https://docs.scaffoldeth.io/quick-start/environment#whats-next) to learn how to customize your contracts, frontend, and more.

 ## Documentation